 Blue Mosque (Sultan Ahmet Mosque)

-Built by Sultan Ahmet I as a part of a large complex, among the Turkish people, it is called Sultan Ahmet Mosque.
+Sultan Ahmet I had offered to built it as an honor of his period.
+It was a large complex.
+Turkish people have called as Sultan Ahmet Mosque.
 However, tourists fascinated with the beautiful blue tiles always remember it as the Blue Mosque.
 The complex consisted of a mosque, tombs, madrasah, fountains, a health centre, kitchens, shops, a bath, rooms, houses and storehouses.

 A 19-year-old Sultan started digging ceremoniously in the presence of high officials until he was tired.
-Thus began the construction in 1604 which continued until it was finished in 1615.
+Thus began the construction in 1604 which continued until 1615.
 An interesting fact about Sultan Ahmet is that he ascended to the throne at the age of 14 as the 14th ruler and died only 14 years later.
-Being close to the Topkapi Palace, Sultan Ahmet Mosque was regarded as the Supreme Imperial Mosque in Istanbul.
-Even though the palace was left and the sultan moved to the Dolmabahce Palace, Sultan Ahmet Mosque shared this pride with the Suleymaniye Mosque.
+Being close to the Topkapi Palace, Sultan Ahmet Mosque was the Supreme Imperial Mosque in Istanbul.
+Even though Royalty had left the Topkapi Palace.
+But, Sultan Ahmet Mosque ( Blue Mosque) have shared this pride with the Suleymaniye Mosque.